 Research & Development

-Our collaboration with the Laszlo Institute of New Paradigm Research has led to designing, implementing, and completing a preliminary qualitative investigation of the impact of HEAL on twelve (12) participants in a twelve week (3 month) individualized program.
-The objective was for the participant to report on the impact of HEAL on their quality of life experience.
+Our collaboration with the Laszlo Institute of New Paradigm Research has led to designing, implementing, and completing a preliminary qualitative investigation of the impact of HEAL on twelve (12) participants in a twelve week (3-month) individualized program.
+This was conducted in collaboration with the Institute of Noetic Science (IONS).
+The objective was for participants to report on the impact of HEAL on their quality of life experience.
 This study concluded on 21 APR 2022.

 Description: